elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_api_data.md

 ```

 Then, we can go ahead and take the same approach we did for our games by adding
 two new functions for the `playersList` and `playersListItem`.

-For now, we're
-going to use the player's `displayName` and `score` fields to render the data
+We're adding a `case` expression for the player's `displayName` field.
+If the
+player has entered a `displayName`, then we'll show that on the page.
+Otherwise, we'll show their `username` instead.
+Also note that `player.score`
-on the page.
-Note that `player.score` is an `Int` value and not a `String`, so
+is an `Int` value and not a `String`, so we're using the `String.fromInt`
-we're using the `String.fromInt` function to convert it before we display the
-player score on the page.
+function to convert it before we display the player score on the page.

 ```elm
 playersList : List Player -> Html msg